god-s-perfect-idiot/POWER-sim/paper.md

 # Summary

 The `Power ISA`[@manual] is an instruction set architecture (ISA) developed by the `OpenPOWER Foundation`, led by `IBM`.
-Power ISA is an evolution of the PowerPC ISA, created by the mergers of the core `PowerPC ISA` and the optional `Book E` for embedded applications.
-POWER ISA was made open source by IBM in August 2019.
-POWER9 is the latest version of POWER ISA.
+An `Instruction Set Architecture`[@isa] is essentially an abstract model or documentation that defines the instructions, data types, features, hardware support, etc for a particular hardware device capable of exeucting it.
+The relevance of an ISA as a whole is that understanding one aids research and development in assembly level applications on a specific hardware board.
+POWER10 or POWER ISA v3.1 is the latest version of POWER ISA.
 Power ISA is a RISC load/store architecture.
 It has multiple sets of registers.
-Instructions have a length of 32 bits, with the exception of the VLE (variable-length encoding) subset.
-Most instructions are triadic (Two sources and one destination).
+Instructions have a length of 32
+bits, with the exception of the VLE (variable-length encoding) subset.
+Most instructions are triadic(Two sources and one destination).
 Memory operations are strictly load/store, but allow for out-of-order execution.
 With OpenPOWER joining the linux foundation, the need for an open source hardware-independent POWER ISA simulator has also come up.
+POWER ISA was made open source by IBM in August 2019.
 The currently existing solution for the given problem depends on an actual hardware target board or a ghdl simulator that is relatively more tedious to set up and get into.
+As can be inferred, the proposed software would be a `hardware simulation project` mainly focusing on providing a software that helps develop micrprocessor assembly code for testing POWER ISA programs and developing applications following its open-sourcing.

 # Statement of need